-\end{proposition} with high probability.
-The full proof of Proposition \ref{prop:relative_err} is provided in Appendix~\ref{sec:appendix_relerr}.
 The two propositions, combined, show that our factorization can capture the true latent structure of the data, under the right conditions.
-The first is a linear combination of factors being a good approximation, which is the case for questionnaires.
-The second is having a robust estimator of $k$, discussed next.
+The first assumption is that $M = W^*(Q^*)^{\top}$ is a good approximation, i.e. the responses are well represented by a linear combination of latent factors, which is reasonable for questionnaire data since responses are typically viewed as arising from a small number of latent constructs the questionnaire was designed to measure.
+The second is having a robust estimator of the latent dimension $k^*$.
+We use blockwise cross-validation (BCV) for this purpose.

-{\bf Choice of number of factors} \quad For each $\beta$, we choose the number of factors $k$ using blockwise-cross-validation (BCV).
-Given a matrix $M$, for each $k$, we shuffle the rows and columns of $M$ and subdivide it into $b_r \times b_c$ blocks.
-These blocks are split into 10 folds and we repeatedly omit blocks in a fold, factorize the remainder, impute the omitted blocks via matrix completion and compute the error\footnote{Appropriate weighting is multiplied to the error if number of blocks in the last fold is less than others.} of that imputation.
-We choose $k$ with the lowest average error.
-This procedure can adapt to the distribution of confounds $C$ by stratified splitting.
+{\bf Choice of number of factors} \quad Given a matrix $M$, for each possible $k$ considered, we permute the rows and columns of $M$.
+When confound variables $C$ are available, the row permutation can also be performed in a stratified manner, so as to preserve the distribution of $C$.
+The permuted matrix is then partitioned into $b_r \times b_c$ blocks, each of which is assigned into one of 10 folds.
+We then carry out a loop over folds where, for each fold, we 1) omit the blocks in that fold from the matrix, 2) factorize the remainder of the matrix, 3) impute the omitted blocks via matrix completion, and 4) compute the reconstruction error \footnote{A multiplicative correction factor is applied to the error if number of blocks in the last fold is less than in others.} over omitted blocks.
+We choose $k$ with the lowest average error over folds.
 We compared this with other approaches for choosing $k$, for \ref{eqt:model} and other methods, over synthetic data, and report the results in Section \ref{sec:appendix_synthetic}.